“Fancy earning yourself a few quid by cutting my grass?”

 - Instructions not clear

-This lawnmower has a 50 litre grass box that should save you having to empty too often and it also comes with a mulching feature but you must purchase an accessory, in the form of a plastic tray that fits on the back, to make it work properly.
+This lawn mower has a 50 litre grass box that should save you having to empty too often and it also comes with a mulching feature but you must purchase an accessory, in the form of a plastic tray that fits on the back, to make it work properly, and it has plenty of spares.

 Two of the best features are the power command function that allows you to easily and instantly switch power from one battery to the other, and the edgemax design which makes cutting right to those edges and borders child’s play.

-Criticism for the Bosch 430L cordless lawnmower has been mostly aimed at the ammount of plastic on the body leading people to think it’s flimsy, and the rear roller not doing a good enough job.
+Criticism for the Bosch 430L cordless lawn mower has been mostly aimed at the amount of plastic on the body leading people to think it’s flimsy, and the rear roller not doing a good enough job.
 People have reported problems ordering spare parts too.

 - 2 battery power command function